shubhamjakate0505/DSA-IN-Java/13_stack/readme.md

 # Asked Question

-1. Push at the Bottom of the Stack
+1. Push at the Bottom of the Stack ?

+Ans ->

 * Apporch : - Use Recursion